Münster–Enschede railway: Fares

+The section of the railway line in Germany is located in the area of the fare association Westfalen-Tarif.

 Development

 On 23 November 2008, DB Netz put in operation an electronic interlocking bases in Coesfeld.
 The electronic interlocking currently controls traffic on the Münster–Enschede line, including the branch to Coesfeld.
 The line speed on the Münster Zentrum Nord–Burgsteinfurt section was increased to 100 km/h from 80 km/h or 90 km/h.

 As the use of the trains has been on the rise in recent years, which is attributed to commuter traffic to the university located in Steinfurt and the attractiveness of the modernisation of the line, services are approaching the limits of their capacity.
 As a result, the Zweckverband SPNV Münsterland (public transport association of Münsterland) initiated the discussion on electrification in February 2012, allowing the line to be operated with double-deck cars.
 It would also be possible to use diesel-hauled double-deck cars, but diesel engines would not be as efficient as electric locomotives.

 In September 2012, the council of the Münster district published a list of rail projects as a submission to the new Federal Transport Infrastructure Plan (Bundesverkehrswegeplan), which is intended to be finalised in 2015.
 Among them is the electrification of the Münster-Enschede line.
 Its justification is listed as "increasing the line speed and increasing the service frequency by electrification and the occasional duplication of the line to enable greater service density".